-When not enough air circulates, pollution builds up indoors.
-Sometimes efforts to make buildings more energy efficient can backfire by not allowing enough air to move, building up pollution.
+Pollution builds up indoors when there is not enough air circulation.
+Sometimes efforts to make buildings more energy efficient can backfire by not allowing enough air to flow, building up pollution.

 Carbon monoxide can build up to deadly levels indoors without proper ventilation, but it is not the only risk.

 Concentrations of radon, which can cause lung cancer, can increase in homes with low ventilation.